krauserrobledo/TODO-List-APP-frontend/README.md

       - Login Component and Register Component: Added on both p-button, p-password and p-inputText

+      - Added p-panels in dashboard to collapse tags and categories components.

+      - Implemented p-buttons and p-cards in categories and tags components.

+      - implement p-button, p-inputText and p-listbox in task list component.

 ### ***Dialogs***

-  - Implemented P-dialogs in Login and register errors.
+  - P-dialogs in Login and register errors.

+  - Implemented on Tag and categories creation forms.

+  - Used p-dialog in task-list creation form.